 (Isaiah 42:1-7; Ps 27; Jn 12:1-11)

-This gospel takes place with the incident of Martha and Mary in the background.
-In that incident, Martha is upset because Mary is not helping her in the kitchen and is instead seated at Jesus’ feet.
-Jesus’ response is that Martha is worried about too many things, and that Mary has chosen the better part.
+This gospel takes place with a previous incident of Martha and Mary in the background.
+In that incident, Martha was upset because Mary was not helping her in the kitchen and was instead seated at Jesus’ feet.
+Jesus’ response was that Martha was worried about too many things, and that Mary had chosen the better part.

 The pound of nard she brought in was worth a year’s wages at that time.
 Hers was an extravagant gesture conveying the message that Jesus is more important, and a relationship of listening to him and just being in his presence, as well as following him, more valuable, than anything else in the world.
-As well, the scent of the nard that filled the house with its perfume is a symbol of the Holy Spirit that the risen Jesus would pour out on all who believe in him and seek to follow him as of Pentecost.
+As well, the scent of the nard that filled the house with its perfume is a symbol of the Holy Spirit that the risen Jesus would pour out on all who believe in him and seek to follow him, as of Pentecost.

 Sr. Jean Préjean, whom I met at the Los Angeles Religious education Congress one year, and author of Dead Man Walking which won an Oscar as a movie, is another Mary of Bethany.
 Knowing there is nothing she can do to stop an execution, she personally cares for each prisoner, doing what she can to support them, encourage them, and lead them to experience the forgiveness of God.
-With her genuine caring and giving of herself in going to visit inmates on death-row, many of them can go to their deaths with hope and a sense of perhaps being loved for the first time in their lives.
+With her genuine caring and giving of herself in going to visit inmates on death-row, many of them go to their deaths with hope and a sense of perhaps being loved for the first time in their lives.

 The Eucharist is a sacrament making present both the Word of God, and the unconditional love and caring of God shown us by Jesus throughout his ministry and his death on the cross, by which he left us the priceless gift of his body and blood.

-May our celebration today help us to become more like Mary of Bethany and Sr. Jean Préjean, making the love of Jesus present in the lives of others by our genuine caring for them.
+May our celebration of the Word today help us to become more like Mary of Bethany and Sr. Jean Préjean, making the love of Jesus present in the lives of others by our genuine caring for them.